cabalex/quiznot/README.md

 # [quiznot](https://cabalex.github.io/quiznot)
-A web app that makes term memorization fun!
+A web app that enables progressive game-based learning!
 Created by a team of three (including me) for the [Congressional App Challenge 2021](https://www.congressionalappchallenge.us/).

+[This respository is currently being hosted on my website](https://cabalex.github.io/quiznot) if you want to try it out.

-[Note that this version is a **hosted version** using GitHub Pages](https://cabalex.github.io/quiznot), and that the original repository is private (hence, all the commits here are by me).
-You are free to fork and add your own games, however!
+This repository is hosted under the GPL v3 license, which means you are free to fork and add your own games, as long as it's not closed source.
+[See more info about the GPL v3 license here.](https://www.gnu.org/licenses/gpl-3.0.en.html)